doctrine/doctrine-website/source/blog/2022-03-24-opencollective.md

 funds to [OpenCollective](https://opencollective.com/doctrine), primarily motivated by the success and positive experience of the new PHP Foundation.

-We have started raising money for the Doctrine in 2019 through Patreon and Github Sponsors to support the project.
+We have started raising money for the Doctrine Project in 2019 through Patreon and Github Sponsors to support the project.
 It was planned to organize core team gettogethers/hackathons, but due to the pandemic we haven't been able to do this.
 In addition the legal and tax implications of raising money also caused us